Skip to main content

 On this page

-A Public Information Officer (PIO) in The Department of Health and Human Services in the state of Nevada plays a crucial role in managing and disseminating information to the public, media, and various stakeholders.
+A Public Information Officer (PIO) in The Department of Human Services in the state of Nevada plays a crucial role in managing and disseminating information to the public, media, and various stakeholders.
 Key characteristics of this position include strong communication skills, the ability to craft clear and effective messages, and a commitment to transparency.
 By ensuring accurate and timely information is shared, the PIO helps foster trust and informed decision-making within the community.
 This role is instrumental in promoting public awareness, health initiatives, and the overall mission of the Department.

 Salary Range